neu-se/CS4530-Spring-2022/Assignments/project-overview.md

 Complete the [team formation](https://docs.google.com/forms/d/e/1FAIpQLSdf7hc6AZ80f9pwAOV7vPsJxpQ-0KWy_kkIABLkP761V4UPPw/viewform?usp=sf_link) before Feb 9.

+### Team Meetings with TA Mentor
+Each team will be assigned a TA to act as a mentor, who will also serve as your point of contact for project grading.
+During the week of February 14-18, you will have a "Kickoff Meeting" with your TA mentor, where you will meet your TA mentor and have the opportunity to share any early ideas that you might want feedback on before submitting the project pitch.
+Once project begins in full force, you will have weekly meetings with your TA mentor (scheduled at your team's and the TA's convenience) in order to help ensure that you are making progress on the project, and to help address problems that you encounter (be they technical or non-technical problems).
 ### Project Pitch
 All projects will involve frontend and backend development of a new feature for Covey.Town.
 Once teams have been formed, you and your team will decide what kind of new feature you would like to build.